By 2023, the online food delivery market is projected to hit $137 billion globally.

 - You have more chance to earn more commission

-- You have an option to set your prices without being concerned about the restaurant prices
+- You have an option to set your delivery price without being concerned about the restaurant prices

 - You can easily attract more restaurants by comforting them with logistics